Applies only to Southwest Airlines booked directly with Southwest; Otherwise earn 1X

 Our ratings are determined by the authors and editors on our team.
 Each individual card feature is compared against all other cards we offer and the total score is an average of those 4 ratings.

-American Express seems to have positioned the Green Card to more directly compete with high performing mid-tier cards like the Chase Sapphire Preferred Card and Citi Premier card, offering a few more direct benefits than each of them in exchange for a $150 annual fee (vs. $95 on those other cards).
+American Express seems to have positioned the Green Card to more directly compete with high performing mid-tier cards like the Chase Sapphire Preferred® Card and Citi Strata Premier® card, offering a few more direct benefits than each of them in exchange for a $150 annual fee (vs. $95 on those other cards).
 (Rates and Fees)

-Whereas the The Platinum Card® from American Express is all about the benefits (elite statuses, statement credits galore, etc), the American Express® Green Card is all about the 3X Membership Rewards points on all things travel (including Transit!) plus 3X on dining – all for a relatively low annual fee of just $150 (Rates and Fees).
+Whereas the American Express Platinum Card® is all about the benefits (elite statuses, statement credits galore, etc), the American Express® Green Card is all about the 3X Membership Rewards points on all things travel (including Transit!) plus 3X on dining – all for a relatively low annual fee of just $150 (Rates and Fees).
 It’s great for frequent travelers, especially if you don’t already have a card that earns at least 3X on travel purchases.

-And it does have a couple of benefits that can cover the annual fee.
-If you don’t have access to CLEAR (which lets you go ahead of most other people at airport security in select airports / terminals), this card will cover $189 in CLEAR fees which is enough for a whole family to have a membership.
-And you also get up to $100 in credits for airport lounge access with LoungeBuddy.
+And it does have a benefit that can cover the annual fee.
+If you don’t have access to CLEAR (which lets you go ahead of most other people at airport security in select airports / terminals), this card will cover $209 in CLEAR fees.

 It’s worth considering this card in combination with other American Express cards.
 One solid Trifecta that maximizes points would be an Amex Gold Card, an Amex Green Card, and The Blue Business® Plus Credit Card from American Express.
-You’d use the Gold for Dining and U.S. Supermarkets, the Green for 3X points on travel and transit, and the Blue Business Plus for 2X on other eligible purchases (up to $50,000 a year; 1X Membership Rewards points per dollar thereafter).
+You’d use the Gold for restaurants worldwide (4X up to $50,000 a year; 1X thereafter) and U.S. Supermarkets* (4X up to $25,000 a year; 1X thereafter) the Green for 3X points on travel and transit, and the Blue Business Plus for 2X on other eligible purchases (up to $50,000 a year; 1X Membership Rewards points per dollar thereafter).

 In another Trifecta replace the Gold Card with a Platinum Card and enjoy all the perks and benefits of the Platinum card while putting all non-airfare travel and transit charges on the Green Card and the rest on your Blue Business Plus.